 - Long-term challenges post-lockdown, e.g. timetabling repercussions

 - Overcoming infrastructure limitations

 - Domain-specific pedagogical challenges, e.g. evaluation of lo-fi prototyping.

-The discussion is expected to collaboratively generate a document with practical tips and strategies (what works, what does not) applicable in the short term, as well as the identification of long-term research questions for the HCI community.
+The discussions are being captured into a collaboratively created document with practical tips and strategies (what works, what does not) applicable in the short term, as well as the identification of long-term research questions for the HCI community.

 - Alan Dix (Zoom Host)